-- an adjustment to the marks for individual modules; - to allow students who have passed a module to retake it; - to waive the fees for a retake unless in very exceptional cases which are markedly different from the usual run of cases (see the Tuition fee and debt remission policy for further information); - to allow marks for elements of assessment within a failed component to be carried forward.
+- a. an adjustment to the marks for individual modules; - b. to allow students who have passed a module to retake it: - to waive the fees for a retake unless in very exceptional cases which are markedly different from the usual run of cases (see the Tuition fee and debt remission policy for further information); - d. to allow marks for elements of assessment within a failed component to be carried forward.

-Option 2: 5 working day extensions
+2. Five working day extensions